 - valproate (Depakote)

 - topiramate (Topamax)

 - clobazam (Onfi)

 - gabapentin (Neurontin)

-If a person takes AEDs, they should not stop taking them without first consulting a doctor.
-To prevent a seizure, the body needs to contain a certain amount of anticonvulsant medications.
+If a person takes ASDs, they must not suddenly stop taking them without first consulting a doctor.
+To prevent a seizure, the body needs to contain a certain amount of anti-convulsant medications.
 Stopping suddenly can trigger a seizure.

-However, they note that additional research is still necessary for this to become a treatment option.
+However, they note that a lot of research is still necessary for this to become a treatment option.
 The diet may not be suitable for everyone.
-People should seek guidance from a doctor about whether adopting this diet is a good idea for them and for advice on how to implement it.
+People should seek guidance from a doctor about whether adopting this diet is a good idea and how to implement it.

 For people whose seizures do not respond to medication, surgery may be an option.
 This involves removing an area of the brain responsible for seizures, such as scar tissue, a tumor, or other elements.